2016 Château Tour du Moulin from Vincent DupuchFriday, September 13

 Described by Anson as a 'quiet magician', Dupuch is rumoured to work his magic as a consultant at a number of Pomerol properties, including Petrus, Ausone and Lafleur.

-When not advising these illustrious names on their vines, Dupuch works on his own small estate at Tour du Moulin, built up from just 1 ha to 8.5 ha of carefully chosen plots on the best Fronsac terroirs; Calcaire à Asteries clay and Molasses de Fronsadais limestone-clay.
+When not advising these illustrious names on their vines, Dupuch works on his family's own small estate at Tour du Moulin, built up from just 1 ha to 8.5 ha of carefully chosen plots on the best Fronsac terroirs; Calcaire à Asteries clay and Molasses de Fronsadais limestone-clay.

-The result is a wine which Anson says is "not heavy-shouldered" or "over exuberant when young", with mineral complexity.
+The result is a wine which Anson says is "not heavy-shouldered" or "over-exuberant when young", with mineral complexity.
 Vibrant, bright and fresh on the nose with aromas of small red berry fruits, the 2016 is balanced beautifully by full plum fruits on the palate, showing the 81% Merlot in the blend.
 Despite ageing for around 22 months in cask, the oak influence is very much a backdrop to the mineral character here.
 Just 2000 cases were made.
 The wine has yet to be reviewed widely but in other signs of it being 'discovered', Lisa Perotti-Brown MW has reviewed the 2018 vintage, finding "...vibrant notes of wild blueberries, Morello cherries and fresh black raspberries with touches of unsmoked cigars, sautéed herbs and crushed rocks" (The Wine Advocate).

 At just £14.70 per bottle including VAT when you buy per dozen in bond, this is a great value claret from a brilliant vintage, with an impressive background.

 Offered in bond, due to land Spring 2020, price excludes duty & VAT.